ruby-rdf/rdf-n3/README.md

 Reasoning requires the use of the Notation3 Algebra, rather than an `RDF::Repository`.
 This implementation considers formulae to be patterns, which may be asserted on statements made in the default graph, possibly loaded from a separate file.
 The logical relationships are reduced to algebraic operators.
 So, for example, the following

 ### Variables
-N3 Variables are introduced with @forAll, @forEach, or ?x.
+N3 Variables are introduced with @forAll, @forSome, or ?x.
 Variables reference URIs described in formulae, typically defined in the default vocabulary (e.g., ":x").
 Existential variables are replaced with an allocated RDF::Node instance.
 Universal variables are replaced with a RDF::Query::Variable instance.
 For example, the following N3 generates the associated statements:

     @forAll <#h>. @forSome <#g>. <#g> <#loves> <#h> .